dof-studio/CryptoMessager/README.md

 - 2. The user is, or belongs to an organization whose targets offend DOF Studio's basic aims.
 - 3. The user is, or belongs to an organization that is regarded as an explicit prohibitive user we listed below.

 If you satisfy ANY ONE of those prohibitive terms listed above, this software is PROHIBITED for you to use.
-Otherwise, your using limitation belongs to stipulations in `Apache License Version 2.0`.
+Otherwise, your rights and obligations are under stipulations from the standard `Apache License Version 2.0`.

 ### Using Experience
 - `Most Important` - In the current version, DO NOT use the internet to transmit any plaintext `SMS Code`.
 It is because whoever receives, or just steals it, they will then be able to effortlessly decrypt whatever you encrypted.
 Use `SMS Code Telepathy` function available from version 0.0.1.3 instead.